DekkoBraze/RandomMusicBot/README.md

 The Random Music Bot is a Telegram bot that allows users to search for random albums and tracks from the last.fm database using tags.

-The bot also provides links to YouTube videos and the last.fm page.
+The bot also provides links to YouTube video (which is the first result of a search by an artist's name and title of a track/album) and the last.fm page.

 ## Installation